 Check out their website and social media pages or sign up for their newsletter to hear about upcoming stewardship events, workshops, and volunteer opportunities.
 A great place to start to connect with others that value the watershed, local environment, and hanging out in the forest.
 Try finding chapters for Ducks Unlimited, National Parks, or Greenpeace.
 There are a wealth of new ways to be green!

 Most cities and municipalities have an EAC: a community member based committee chock-full of professional and passionate people on all things green, working on local environmental issues, initiatives, events, and policy.
 They could even be looking for members!
 Google "environmental advisory committee" and include your area to connect with environmental organizations that impact your area specifically.

 Your local horticultural society

-Are you lucky enough to live in a city with an outstanding green organization that proactively promotes stewardship and the environment.
-A good example is Peterborough Ontario’s Green Up.
-Check out this directory to connect with environmental organizations in Canada or here in the US.
+Are you lucky enough to live in a city with an outstanding green organization that proactively promotes stewardship and the environment?
+A good example is Peterborough, Ontario's Green Up.
+Check out this directory to connect with environmental organizations in Canada or this one for the US.
 These organizations often work with local utility companies and governments on all things green.
 Check them out online for upcoming events, to volunteer, or even apply for a job.
 Imagine working with people that care as much about the environment as you do!

-Spending a few hours a month participating in events held by these similar interest groups are bound to make some connections!
+By spending a few hours a month participating in events held by these similar interest groups, you are bound to make some connections!
 Just being around like-minded people for the afternoon will lift your spirits and give you new purpose.